palasthotel/wp-components/README.md

 class MyPlugin extends \Palasthotel\WordPress\Plugin {
     public function onCreate(){
         // you must implement onCreate function
-        // this is where you build your plugin components
+        // this is where you build your plugin components and hooks

         // (optional) language path settings
         $this->loadTextdomain(